Transaction tax may drive FX market from London

 That would mean it will apply to the UK, which accounted for 36.7 percent of all foreign exchange market turnover in 2010 according to the Bank for International Settlements.

-Such a move would risk London's position as the world's largest FX center, unless the tax could be introduced worldwide.
+Such a move would risk London's position as the world's largest FX centre, unless the tax could be introduced worldwide.

 "FX is the world's biggest and most liquid asset class and can be traded anywhere.
 It would be very easy to transfer to those banks that are not hampered by a transaction tax."